ericabertolozzi/LunaApp/Labs/Lab2/readme.txt

 Then, in the JavaScript file we assigned the API weather data to each of the respective ID tags.
 The data that was collected from the API included: city name, temperature, feels like temperature, icon of weather description and description, humidity, pressure, maximum and minimum temperature.
+The background of our web page changes depending on the weather calculated.

 Simi @simranambiar: